ratanakpek/tos-kotlin/README.md

 Inspired by [@dbacinski](http://twitter.com/dbacinski) (Dariusz Baciński) & Phorn Borrom

 ## Table of Contents
+* [Kotlin]
+    * [Delegation]
+      * How to delegate with class in Java
+      * How to delegate responsibility with interface in Java
+      * Delegation property in Kotlin
+      * Custom delegation in Kotlin
+      * How to create delegation with class implementation in Kotlin

 * [Creational Patterns](#creational)
     * [Builder / Assembler](#builder--assembler)
     * [Factory Method](#factory-method)